-- English is the only MANDATORY Higher School Certificate subject.
-Students must choose an English course of 2 unit value within their pattern of study. - To qualify for the award of the Higher School Certificate students must satisfactorily complete at least 12 units in your Year 11 (Preliminary) pattern of study and at least 10 units in your Year 12 (HSC) pattern of study. - Both study patterns must include: - at least six units of Board Developed Courses - at least two units of a Board Developed Course in English - at least three courses of two units value or greater (either Board Developed or Board Endorsed Courses); and - at least four subjects. - A student may count up to six units of Science courses in a Year 11 pattern of study and up to seven units of Science in Year 12.
+- English is the only mandatory Higher School Certificate subject.
+Students must choose an English course of 2-unit value within their pattern of study. - To qualify for the Higher School Certificate students must satisfactorily complete a Year 11 pattern of study comprising at least 12 units and a Year 12 pattern of study comprising at least 10 units.

+Both patterns must include:

+- at least six units from Board Developed Courses; - at least two units of a Board Developed Course in English; - at least three courses of two units value or greater (either Board Developed or Board Endorsed Courses); - and at least four subjects. - To satisfy pattern of study requirements for the Higher School Certificate, a student may count up to six units of Science in Year 11 and seven units of Science in Year 12.

 • Some courses have certain rules and prerequisites.
 For example, you can include English Studies in your 6 units of Board Developed Courses, but you can only count it as the 2 units of English that UAC uses to calculate an ATAR if you sit the optional HSC examination.
-Consult each course page for details regarding Prerequisites, Corequisites and Exclusions.
+Consult each course page for details regarding Prerequisites, Corequisites, Eligibility and Exclusions.

-A prerequisite is a requirement as a prior condition of enrolling in, or electing to study, the given course A corequisite means a course or other requirement that a student must take at the same time as the given course An exclusion means a course/s that cannot be taken at the same time as the given course
+A prerequisite is a requirement as a prior condition of enrolling in, or electing to study, the given course.
+A corequisite means a course or other requirement that a student must take at the same time as the given course.

+An exclusion means a course/s that cannot be taken at the same time as the given course.

-There are also specific eligibility rules for some Language courses, such as Beginners and Continuers, to ensure your course is at the appropriate level for your experience.
-Please seek advice form the relevant Head Teacher.
+Eligibility refers to having the necessary qualities or satisfying the necessary conditions for a given course.
+There are also specific eligibility rules for some Languages courses, such as Beginners and Heritage, to ensure your course is at the appropriate level for your experience.
+Please seek advice from the relevant Head Teacher.

 Enrolling in a course that you are not eligible for could put your HSC at risk, so carefully check your eligibility for all courses you are entered for.
-You can find out more about eligibility, rules and prerequisites on the NESA website. https://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/hsc/rules-and-processes
+You can find out more about eligibility, HSC rules and processes, and prerequisites on the NESA website within the HSC Rules and Procedures Guide for Students.